RenderKit/ospray/modules/mpi/README.md

 MPI Offload Rendering
 ---------------------

-The `mpi_offload` device can be used to distribute image rendering tasks across a cluster without requiring modifications to the application itself.
-Existing applications using OSPRay for local rendering simply be passed command line arguments to load the module and indicate that the `mpi_offload` device should be used for image-parallel rendering.
-To load the module, pass `--osp:module:mpi`, to select the MPIOffloadDevice, pass `--osp:device:mpi`.
+The `mpiOffload` device can be used to distribute image rendering tasks across a cluster without requiring modifications to the application itself.
+Existing applications using OSPRay for local rendering simply be passed command line arguments to load the module and indicate that the `mpiOffload` device should be used for image-parallel rendering.
+To load the module, pass `--osp:module:mpi`, to select the MPIOffloadDevice, pass `--osp:device:mpiOffload`.
 For example, the `ospExamples` application can be run as:

 ```
-mpirun -n <N> ./ospExamples --osp:module:mpi --osp:device:mpi
+mpirun -n <N> ./ospExamples --osp:module:mpi --osp:device:mpiOffload
 ```

 and will automatically distribute the image rendering tasks among the